LivePersonInc/knowledge-center-archive/_release/September 2019/week-of-september-9th.md

 {: .notice}
 This feature cannot be defined to work for both Messaging and Chat load balancing per a single skill.

+**Limitations**
+* When an agent resumes a conversation, it will be handled by that agent.
+However, if the agent transfers the conversation it could be transferred to a group that is different from the resuming agent’s group.
+There is a planned fix for this in the next release (UMS 3.23).
+* The report for load balancing in the Report Builder currently has a bug calculating the total number of closed conversations per group, the data  is not showing as expected.
+For a workaround, please contact Itamar Chazanovitz.
+There is a planned fix for this in the next Report Builder release (October 19th).

 **Screenshot**

 ![](/img/Staticload1.png)